 If that’s not enough for you, the hike to Sahale Glacier also provides wildlife photo opportunities.
 When I was backpacking there (which requires a backcountry permit), I saw a black bear, mountain goats, marmots, pika and a family of grouse – among other creatures.
 It truly made for one of the best backpacking experience of my life!

 Now when I think of the perfect Washington hike, Sahale Glacier comes to mind.
 It has everything our wonderful state has to offer: stunning views and amazing wildlife.
-It’s truly a photographers dream.
-It takes some effort to get there but it is a prime Seattle photo op.
+It’s truly a photographer and backpacker’s dream.